ucsd-cse11-w22/ucsd-cse11-w22.github.io/staff-and-help.md

 **Will the course be in-person or remote?
 Is attendance required?**

-This policy is subject to change given the uncertainty of university, local, national, and global policy.

-There are several options for attending lectures and getting participation credit in this course.
-All of them require **synchronous** participation and discussion with your classmates.
-Both in-person and remote options are available.
-By **synchronous** we mean that you need to be available during the scheduled time.

 The content of the course is primarily delivered through an online textbook and through pre-recorded videos from the instructors.
 The synchronous sessions are for problem-solving with your classmates and Q&A with the instructional team.
 In each session, you will work in pairs or small groups on problems that we provide and we will go over them as a group.

+Atendance is not required, but is highly recommended.
+Studies (by UCSD faculty) have shown that attendance and participation in lecture leads to better student performance and higher grades.

-As an exception to the class being synchronous, the **final exam** will have an asynchronous format.
-Students will not be required to take the final exam during the scheduled block, and there will be some flexibility on when it is completed the day of the exam (but not necessarily flexibility to take it on other days).
+All of the exams, including the **final exam**, will have an asynchronous format.
+Students will not be required to take the final exam during the scheduled block, and there will be some flexibility on when it needs to be completed on the day of the exam (but not necessarily flexibility to take it on other days).

 **What's the course material like?**